-The dtSearch Text Retrieval Engine for Linux provides a way for C++ and Java developers to incorporate dtSearch text retrieval functions into their applications for the Linux platform.
-No dtSearch end-user products are currently available for Linux so some C++ or Java programming is needed to make any use of the Linux version.
+The dtSearch Text Retrieval Engine for Linux provides a way for C++. .NET and Java developers to incorporate dtSearch text retrieval functions into their applications for the Linux platform.
+No dtSearch end-user products are currently available for Linux so some C++, .NET or Java programming is needed to make any use of the Linux version.

-The 64-bit version of the dtSearch Engine is built with GCC 4.9.2 under Red Hat Enterprise Linux 6.
+The x64 and x86 versions of the dtSearch Engine are built with GCC 4.9.2 under Red Hat Enterpise Linux 7.9.

-The 32-bit version of the dtSearch Engine is built with GCC 4.4.7 under
+The ARM64 version of the dtSearch Engine is built with GCC 12.2 under Red Hat EnterpriseLinux 9.6.

 The Java API requires Java version 1.4.1 or later.

-After installing the files using the self-extracting installer, execute the following commands to set up symbolic links in the dtsearch/bin or bin64 folder that are needed both for C++ and Java programming.
+After installing the files using the self-extracting installer, execute the following commands to set up symbolic links in the dtsearch/bin, bin64, or arm64 folder that are needed both for C++ and Java programming.

 cd /bin